Science

 Aside from the physical health benefits that eating well brings, learning in an outdoor environment combats Nature Deficit Disorder and has been shown to increase mental health by boosting mood, confidence and self-esteem.

-Furthermore, allowing the children to connect with nature develops attentiveness and self-reliance in the pupils, leading to more sustainable behaviours in the long term.
+Furthermore, this space allows our children to connect with nature and develop their attentiveness and self-reliance, leading to more sustainable behaviours in the long term.

 edible 1.jpg edible 2.jpg